johnymontana/johnymontana.github.io/_posts/2017-11-28-geocoding-paradise-papers-neo4j-spatial-visualization.md

 but we can also build really cool interactive map based visualizations with our data!

-## Building An Interactive Geographic Data Visualization
+## Building An Interactive Geographical Data Visualization

 Using Leaflet.js to build an interactive geographic visualization, we want to pull data from Neo4j and annotate a map.
 To do this we'll make use of Leaflet.js (and a couple of plugins!), and the Javascript driver for Neo4j.